(Arusha, Manyara, Ngorongoro, Serengeti)

 Your guide will drive you from Arusha to Lake Manyara Park.
-The trip takes an esimated 2 hours.
+The trip takes approximately 2 hours.

 On todays game drive you will have to keep your eyes peeled in order to spot some of this area's beautiful and elusive big cats.
 It will take a keen eye to take notice of the tree climbing lions, or the camouflaged spotted leopards.
 You should try to look around shaded area during the hotter hours of the day, as the wildlife will be looking for a cool area to relax.

-Dawn brings us to a very special day.
-In the morning we take a short drive to the bustling village of Mto Wa Mbu.
-If time permits, we’ll also visit the local market.
-When we leave the village, we’ll drive about 45 minutes to Gibbs’ Farm, a picturesque organic farm with a coffee plantation.
-After a tour led by one of the workers, we’ll sit down to a gourmet lunch made from the produce of the farm.
-Before we leave, we may want to buy a bag or two of Gibbs’ Farm Coffee Beans; they brew excellent coffee for yourselve or friends back home.
-Then we will continue towards the crator and it will take approximately 1 hour to reach.
+Dawn brings you to a very special day.
+In the morning you take a short drive to the bustling village of Mto Wa Mbu.
+If time permits, you will also visit the local market.
+When you leave the village, you will drive about 45 minutes to Gibbs’ Farm, a picturesque organic farm with a coffee plantation.
+After a tour led by one of the workers, you will sit down to a gourmet lunch made from the produce of the farm.
+Before you leave, you may want to buy a bag or two of Gibbs’ Farm Coffee Beans; they brew excellent coffee.
+Then you will continue towards the crator and it will take approximately 1 hour to reach.

 Time permitting, there are many optional activities available to you.
 Depending on which lodge you're staying at, activities may include: nature walks, cultural village visits, a hike to Endoro waterfalls, bike tours, coffee plantation tours and more.
 Some of these can be prebooked through your destination specialist while others can be booked directly with the lodge upon arrival.